-Ryder requires drug testing for non-DOT regulated employees who are returning from a leave of absence of 90 days or longer.
-Return To Work testing applies regardless of the type of leave taken, including military, medical, maternity, personal, etc.
+Ryder requires a pre-employment drug test for non-DOT regulated employees who are returning from a leave of absence of 90 days or longer.
+Return to Work testing applies regardless of the type of leave taken, including military, medical, maternity, personal, etc.